 3. Your Priorities Have Changed

 When you are pregnant, you must modify the intensity and duration of your workouts.
 This also includes avoiding contact and high-impact activities.
-You should also avoid activities that increase your heart rate dramatically be sure to listen to what your body is telling you.
+If you were cycling, now may be the time to switch to spin classes.
+You should also avoid activities that increase your heart rate dramatically.
+Be sure to listen to what your body is telling you.